jlmuir/ca/README.md

 ```

 ### Metadata
 If you want to retrieve more metadata besides the value from the channel you can request this by specifying the type of metadata with the get call.
-For example if you also want to get the value modification/update time besides the value from the cannel use:
+For example if you also want to get the value modification/update time besides the value from the channel use:

 ```
 channel.get(Timestamped.class)